-Here at the Center for Teaching, Research, and Learning we work to bring you the most up-to-date pedagogical practices to enhance your teaching practices.
+Here at the Center for Teaching, Research & Learning we work to bring you the most up-to-date pedagogical practices to enhance your teaching.
 We have several guides, templates, and resources to help along the way.

 Interested in a more personalized conversation about your course?
 Build on your successes in the classroom with a private consultation with a Teaching Support team member.
 We can discuss all teaching-related questions or ideas you have, including how to incorporate innovative teaching techniques in an authentic way to your teaching style, and can brainstorm about other enhancements for your course.

 OER are available in a wide variety of disciplines, academic levels, and formats including textbooks, online quizzes, instructional modules, assignments, articles, interactive simulations, and image, video, and audio files.

 This Syllabus Guide includes items commonly included in course syllabi.
 You can view any of the individual topics for more detailed information and copy and paste the information into your syllabus as you see fit.